 - A few tips

 - Stretching harder or faster doesn’t seem to work.
 It causes the nervous system to resist.
 Instead, do more reps.

-- A second application of ice is not as effective as it doesn’t shock the skin as intensely to create the same effect on the nervous system.
+- The second application of ice is not as effective as it doesn’t shock the skin as intensely to create the same effect on the nervous system.
 Still, it can be effective when going back to treat tight or sensitive areas after the first pass of a routine..

-- Ice-and-stretch is better when used in a full routine. than spot stretches here and there.
+- Ice-and-stretch is better when used in a full routine instead of spot stretches here and there.

 Want to see Ice-and-Stretch in action?
 Here’s a short, sweet, popular video on how to get rid of a hangover with Ice-and-Stretch.
 It’s a great example of how to use the technique and one of my most popular videos.